Iowa's Geological Resources Workshop for Teachers

-Iowa's Geological Resources Workshop for Teachers

 Participate in several exciting, hands-on activities in the field, and meet other Earth science teachers from across the state.
 Discuss what’s working and what’s not in your classrooms and share your tried-and-true methods for teaching about the geology of Iowa.

-Class size is limited.
+Class size is limited to 16 participants.
 Please apply early to reserve your seat.

 Each day begins with announcements and an overview of the day's planned activities.
 There may also be evening sessions, which consist of special presentations, laboratory work, and/or a review of the day's activities.
 This is an intensive course, and everyone is expected to participate in all workshop sessions.

-If you are accepted for the workshop, further workshop details will be sent on or before February 15, 2019.
+When accepted for the workshop, further details will be sent on or before February 10, 2020.